 Consequences for Not Following the Law

 As certainly the case, landlords need to understand their legal obligations regarding emotional support animals.
 Ignorance of the law is not an excuse and can elicit grievous penalties.
 If you have any questions as regards your pet policy, the Fair Housing Act, or emotional support animals, contact Real Property Management Diversified.
-We can truly be of help to you by being able to navigate state and federal laws and keep your rental property policies fully compliant with the law.
+We can truly help you by navigating state and federal laws and keeping your rental property policies fully compliant with the law.
 Call us at 352-854-2221.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.